tmothykhalayi/100days-of-fullstack-dev/README.md

 Build projects such as a portfolio page or simple web app to showcase these skills.

-Prepare for more advanced topics in full-stack development, including backend technologies and frameworks like React.js, Node.js, and Angular, where TypeScript is commonly used.
+Prepare for more advanced topics in full-stack development, including backend technologies and frameworks like React.js, Node.js, and Angular, where TypeScript is commonly used

 Additional Notes on TypeScript:
 TypeScript adds optional static typing to JavaScript, which can help prevent bugs and make large-scale development more manageable.
 By defining explicit types for variables, function parameters, and return values, TypeScript can catch errors at compile time, making it easier to debug and scale projects.